conservationscience/biodiversity_indicator_inputs/README.md

-# biodiversity_indicator_inputs
+# model_outputs_to_indicator_inputs
-R code to convert model outputs into the appropriate format for the functions in biodiversity_indicators
+R functions to convert model outputs into the appropriate format for the functions in biodiversity_indicators